Watch our video of this experience:

 Canberra Glassworks has a remit to cast glass art in a contemporary light — and it certainly succeeds at doing so.
 There’s plenty to do at the centre, and you‘ll need to set aside at least half a day to do it justice.

-For many, the Hotshop is going to be the highlight.
+For many visitors, the ‘Hotshop’ is going to be the highlight.
 There’s a tiered viewing gallery where you can sit and observe the artists-in-residence creating their works.
-This is not a demonstration that’s put on for visitors.
+This is not a demonstration that’s put on for the audience.
 These are working artists — most of whom have paid to make use of the state-of-the-art facilities.

 It feels almost like you are watching a ballet set in the underworld.
 The glistening artists are the performers — ducking and weaving between one another armed with great rods tipped with glowing molten glass.
 The Dickensian 19th century industrial setting only adds to the atmosphere.

 Finally, the Canberra Glassworks shop offers exquisite glassware and general objets d’art — much of it crafted exclusively for the facility.
 The shop also showcases the work of a different local artist each month.
 It’s a great place to pick up a souvenir of your visit to the capital.

 Formed under intense heat, yet infinitely smooth and cool to touch, there’s no doubt you’ll think of glass in an entirely different way by the end of your visit.

 Adam travelled as a guest of VisitCanberra.

 Do you have any tips for things to do at Canberra Glassworks?
 We would love to hear from you.
 Please leave a comment below.